 Domestic violence is considered a serious violent crime.
 If you are charged with a domestic violence offense, you may be subject to jail time, fines, counseling orders, and you may even lose custody of children or the right to own firearms.
 If you are subject to a restraining order, you might even be forced to leave your home or your job.

-If you know charges are coming or you have already been arrested, it is critical you reach out to an experienced domestic violence attorney.
+If you know criminal charges are coming or you have already been arrested, it is critical you reach out to an experienced domestic violence lawyer.
 At Mike G Law, I will work with you during every step of the case, from the initial arraignment hearing all the way through plea negotiations and a trial if your case needs to go to court.

 How long does a domestic violence case last?